aldo-gutierrez/bitmasksorter/README.md

 TimSort is a hybrid sorting algorithm that employs merge sort for large arrays of objects and insertion sort for small arrays, adjusting its strategy based on the array size (N).

-I think we can use the BitMask to create a hybrid algorithm that takes into account not only N but also r (the range).
+I think we can use the BitMask to create a hybrid algorithm that takes into account not only (number of elements) N but also r (the range).
 We could use the BitMask for calculating the range, the range could be reduced if we only use the bits set to one as described in previous paragraphs.

-AGSelectorSorterInt is an example of that hybrid algorithm that choose between different algorithms that uses BitMasks
+AGSelectorSorterInt (Algorithm Selector) is an hybrid algorithm that choose between different algorithms that uses BitMasks

-# Notation

-Some variables defined in a radix sorter

-r = range, for example for unsigned integers is 2^32

-d = length of word or digit in bits, typical value is 8 bits (a byte)

-k = number of words/digits, for an integer this is 4 (32/8)

-with this notation r = 2^(k*d)

-For BitMask sorters

-m = length in bits set to one of the BitMask, for integers numbers it goes from 0 to 32

-r = range, that is calculated as 2^m

-d = length of word or digit in bits, it can be from 1..16 bits, we are using 11 for modern processors and 8 for a dual-core machine or lower

-k = number of word/digits

 ## QuickBitSorter